 On June 27, 2011 The U.S. Supreme Court ruled in the landmark Arizona Free Enterprise Club v.
 Bennett that the election policies of several states were unconstitutional.
-Specifically, the Court declared the use of "matching funds," whereby a privately-financed candidate for political office would be forced to trigger state-granted matching funds for any publicly-funded opponent if he or she spent above a certain threshold, an unconstitutional demand on a candidate whose speech would be chilled by the mandate.
+Specifically, the Court declared the use of "matching funds," whereby a privately-financed candidate for political office would be forced to trigger state-granted matching funds for any publicly-funded opponent if he or she spent above a certain threshold, were an unconstitutional demand on a candidate whose speech would be chilled by the mandate.

-The ruling was greeted with horror by a number of reform groups such as Common Cause, who wrote: "The provision struck down by the court actually increased free speech, helped to prevent the corruption ... "clean elections" laws often favor corrupt incumbents against upstart challengers; exacerbate election fraud and facilitate new and creative forms of campaign finance corruption...

-and the appearance of corruption that can accompany private campaign contributions, and did so in a fiscally responsible manner..."
+The ruling was greeted with horror by a number of reform groups such as Common Cause, who wrote: "The provision struck down by the court actually increased free speech, helped to prevent the corruption and the appearance of corruption that can accompany private campaign contributions, and did so in a fiscally responsible manner..."
 The presumption, however, that "clean election" (i.e. taxpayer funded) systems have been an effective firewall against corrupting influences in the political process has little basis in fact.
 The reality, as will be shown here, is that "clean elections" laws often favor corrupt incumbents against upstart challengers; exacerbate election fraud and facilitate new and creative forms of campaign finance corruption; facilitate the waste of public money on fake or non-serious candidates; and create cumbersome and onerous filing and reporting requirements for both participants and non-participants alike.

-Though the dollar-for-dollar "matching funds" systems present in many states are now a thing of the past, New York City's "super match," whereby candidates receive a six-to-one contribution from the government for every dollar they raise themselves is being hailed as the new gold standard of campaign finance by many in the pro-regulation bloc.
-Ironically, this program exists in the city with one of the worst corruption problems in the U.S., calling into question exactly how "clean" these elections actually are.
+Though the dollar-for-dollar "matching funds" systems present in many states are now a thing of the past, New York City's "super match", whereby candidates receive a six-to-one contribution from the government for every dollar they raise themselves is being hailed as the new gold standard of campaign finance by many in the pro-regulation bloc, ironically exists in the city with one of the worst corruption problems in the U.S., calling into question exactly how "clean" these elections actually are.
 This report will show how a number of candidates and their associates, in New York City, Maine and Arizona willfully abuse the campaign finance system, exploit loopholes within it ensuring they can keep much of their donation money off the books, and once in office, often further abuse public funds and even find themselves under investigation for criminal conduct.